Tribal Earth Summer Festival 15th – 18th August 2019 – Laughton, Near Lewes East Sussex

-Tribal Earth is a very special festival that has been running for 20 years and is taking place in Laughton near Lewes from 16 – 19 August 2018.
-Overlooking the stunning South Downs this 4-day family friendly camping festival is packed with all the things you would find at bigger events but for just 5/600 people.
-It really is one of Sussex’s secret jewels and so whether you are looking for great live music, relaxation, fun, inspirational workshops, singing, dance, have a sauna, maybe a therapy or massage, meditation, to meet new friends or hang out with old ones in a beautiful setting, Tribal Earth is a truly magical experience.
+Tribal Earth is a very special festival that has been running for over 20 years and takes place this summer in Laughton, near Lewes, from 15 – 18 August.
+Overlooking the stunning South Downs this 4-day family friendly camping festival is packed with all the things you would find at bigger events but for just 500 people.
+It really is one of Sussex’s secret jewels and so whether you are looking for great live music, relaxation, fun, inspirational workshops, singing, dance, maybe a therapy or massage, meditation, to meet new friends or hang out with old ones in a beautiful setting, Tribal Earth is a truly magical experience.

 Many Tribal Earth folk love the festival for its workshops and they run all day Friday, Saturday and Sunday.
 You can start the morning with yoga, qi gong pranayama, kirtan, or laughter yoga.
 You can learn to play the kora (African harp) bodrhan (Irish drum) the penny whistle or learn Irish Singing.
 If you want to get your body moving there are plenty of dance sessions too, Indian, African and Belly Dance.
 Or you join the incredible 5 Rhythms workshop where you will be guided through patterns, waves and rhythms of movement to still the mind and energise the body - backed by live music from aLive.

 Drum circles have always been an exciting part of Tribal Earth.
 It’s a great way to connect to community through hypnotic and energetic rhythm and there are groups for beginners and seasoned djembe players alike. .